Skip to main content

 Status: Design phase.
 Depends on: L1/L2 Node (Phases 1–3), Modular TX Pipeline, EIP-8141 Frame Transactions (Phase 3+).

-The Interop Bridge enables cross-L2 interoperability based on the EIL (Ethereum Interop Layer)arrow-up-right protocol.
+The Interop Bridge enables cross-L2 interoperability based on the EIL (Ethereum Interop Layer) protocol.
 It is an add-on service component for the L1/L2 Node — a separate goroutine that observes chain state and injects EIP-8141 frame transactions into the local mempool.
 It never touches block validation, state transitions, or commitment.

 It follows the same non-consensus service pattern as Caplin, TxPool, and Sentry.
 All cross-chain semantics live in smart contracts executed by the EVM; the bridge service only decides which transactions to build and submit.